syntaqx/syntaqx.github.io/README.md

 > I'm syntaqx (`/ˈsɪnˌtæks/`)

-Gamer, software engineer, devops architect, enjoyer of beverages.
+Gamer, software architect, enjoyer of beverages.
 Your favorite internet junkie with a love of all things digital and bacon-based.

 ## Links